 "Public water well" is a ground water well serving a public water system.
-A spring which is not subject to the California Surface Water Treatment Rule (SWTR), CCR, Title 22, Sections 64650 through 64666 is a public well.
+A spring which is not subject to the California Surface Water Treatment Rule (SWTR), California Code of Regulations (CCR), Title 22, Sections 64650 through 64666 is a public well.